 - There is an option that allows you to trim movie clips from the beginning, and another option to trim movie clips from the end, however if you wanted to do both at the same time, there is no option available.
 You have to trim the beginning, which makes a new copy of the file, then trim the end of that copy, which makes another copy.
 In the end you have 3 copies.

-- You cannot create a movie file of a long exposure being recorded in real time.
+- You cannot create a movie file of an exposure being recorded in real time.

-- You cannot set the shutter speed or ISO for movies.
+- You cannot set the shutter speed to whatever you want when recording video.

 - You can't watch videos in slideshow mode.